CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costupd-18.png)

 9. A CSV file will get downloaded.
 Open it and you can review that data.
+Exported data is in CSV format and it contains all the information that's collected by Cost Management.
+You can then use the exported data and combine it with your own custom data.
+Also, you can use the exported data in an external system like a dashboard or other financial system.

 ### **Task 2: Shutdown**